joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 <br>

 After preparing the data, a relational data model was designed to provide a reliable foundation for analysis.
-The model follows a **star schema**, separating transactional data from descriptive dimension tables to improve query performance, simplify report development, and support scalable business analysis.
+The model follows a **Star Schema**, separating transactional data from descriptive dimension tables to improve query performance, simplify report development, and support scalable business analysis.

 ### Data Model Design